 - With over 1 million sold, Wits & Wagers has become a modern classic and is still the most award-winning party game in history!
 Wits & Wagers Deluxe Edition is the same game you know and love, but now loaded with upgrades

 - New casino-quality wagering chips, Crease-free felt mat, Deluxe dry-erase markers with erasers and Premium cardboard currency chips

 - Read a fun question...Everyone writes down a guess.
 Place your bets...
 Which guess is closest

 - Contents: 28"x10" betting mat, 90 cardboard chips, 125 question cards, 14 wager chips, 7 dry-erase pens, 7 dry-erase player boards, 1 sand timer, 1 rules manual

 Smart Ass resembles Trivial Pursuit visually, but the game itself follows a different rhetoric.
 The similarity between the two lies in the game board.
 Players have to follow the circular track to get to the final square.
 Naturally, the first person to reach the finish line wins.
+It can be as low as two players.
 The game is suitable for players from the age of 12, so it’s quite inclusive.
 You can only assume that there are no controversial questions, since children are invited to play too.